 “I’m utterly confident that seasons 8 and 9 will be equally original and interesting.”

 Which UK channel will it be on?

 Airing on FX in the US, season seven is expected to be found on the Fox UK channel in the United Kingdom.
-In the past, new episodes of AHS have aired two days later in the UK than in the US.

 How will the Roanoke backlash affect the next season?